Nassau County DWI Lawyer

 I represented a crane operator who worked in New York City.
 A misdemeanor conviction would have resulted in the loss of his employment—his career depended on a clean record.
 I took the case to trial before Judge Girardi in Nassau County First District Court.
 The jury came back with a NOT GUILTY verdict on the driving while intoxicated charge.
 My client walked out of court with his job, his license, and his future intact.

-Truck Driver – Nassau County District Court
+Truck Driver – Nassau District Court

 CDL Saved, DWI Reduced to Speeding Ticket